 From the desk of Harsh Strongman

-Subj: Building a Home Gym on a Budget
+Subj: Building a Home Gym on an affordable Budget

 This article is intended towards people who are buying equipment simply because their gyms are closed for extended periods, i.e., regular people living in an apartment who need to get equipment so they can train temporarily without a gym.